andreasvirkus/cottage/src/index.md

 **Disclaimer** This site is still in early stages of getting set up.
-Forgive any typos and stupid humour you might find (one of those might improve over time).
+Forgive any typos, lacking content and stupid humour you might find (one of those might improve over time).

 _Ahem_.
 I see you've managed to find my secret lair... _I bet the impeccable SEO helped_.

-It's alright to have a look around, but don't touch anything!<br>
+It's alright to have a look around, but don't touch anything!
 I kid, I kid...
 I've set up a [_blogish_](/thoughts) thing so you wouldn't get bored and some [geeky stats](/dashboard) about the site's visitors and performance metrics.